-[Include information on the governance processes and procedures applied by the regulated financial service provider in setting the variable interest rate.
-Explain these processes and procedures at a high level using non-technical terms with a focus on the level within the regulated financial service provider at which decisions are made and their frequency on both a normal and extraordinary basis.]
+[Include information on the governance processes and procedures applied by the regulated entity in setting the variable interest rate.
+Explain these processes and procedures at a high level using non-technical terms with a focus on the level within the regulated entity at which decisions are made and their frequency on both a normal and extraordinary basis.]